joachimbbp/openvdb_docker/README.md

 It was made by [Zach Lipp](https://github.com/zachlipp) and Joachim Pfefferkorn (but mostly Zach) at the [Recurse Center](https://www.recurse.com/)

+# Pull Requests
+Before submitting a pull request, please make sure that the docker file builds on your machine with our github actions.
+To do so using [act](https://github.com/nektos/act):
+- navigate to `openvdb_docker`
+- run `act -j build`

 # To Do
 ## Dev and Build
 - [ ] Configure the Dev Container with Python